How places are named

 What can be named?

-Some types of places such as roads and national parks are excluded from the legislation.
-There are also some other places that are named by other processes or agencies and are not covered by this guide.
+Some types of places such as roads, buildings, canals, dam walls and national parks are covered by other legislation and authorities, and are not covered by this guide.

-A list of these places is given below.
+A list of these places and their naming authority is given below.

 Type of place